johanna32/CodingChallengePython/README.md

 - reads an image with itk
 - applies an itk filter (smoothing) to the image
 - saves the filtered image in an output file

-- does not display the image and the filtered image in a vtk renderer
+- display the image and the filtered image in a vtk renderer

+can be run on sirius (and local machine but not recommended), can't be run on castor and pluto